thoughtbot/ios-on-rails/release/ios-on-rails.md

 # Finishing Touches

-Now that we've created an app that can interact with our API using the POST and GET methods, we can think about implementing more features.
+Now that we've created an app that can interact with our API using the POST and GET methods we can think about implementing more features.

-These features are currently implemented in the sample app, so feel free to reference the code there if you choose to try any of these.
+These features are currently implemented in the sample app so feel free to reference the code there if you choose to try any of these.

-1) Implement unit tests using Kiwi or the built-in XCTest.
+1. Implement unit tests using Kiwi or the built-in XCTest.
 Tests in both languages are included in the example app for you to reference.

-2) Use [Auto Layout](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/AutolayoutPG/Introduction/Introduction.html) on all the views in the app so the app can be used in landscape.
+2. Use [Auto Layout](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/AutolayoutPG/index.html) on all the views in the app so the app can be used in landscape.

-3) Use [AFNetworking](https://github.com/AFNetworking/AFNetworking) to handle your API requests.
-Chapters on using AFNetworking are included in this book's [GitHub repo.](https://github.com/thoughtbot/ios-on-rails)

-4) Add a confirmation view controller that pushes onto the nav stack after you POST to users, with a button that lets you share your event to Facebook and Twitter.
+3. Add a confirmation view controller that pushes onto the nav stack after you POST to users, with a button that lets you share your event to Facebook and Twitter.

-5) Add a user object and set it on each Event object.
-Then you can let the user PATCH an event if they are the owner.
+4. Add a `user` property to the Event class.
+Then you can conditionally let the user PATCH an event if they are the owner.

-6) Implement a POST to attendences method to let a user indicate they plan to attend an event.
+5. Implement a POST to attendences method to let a user indicate they plan to attend an event.

-7) Add custom map pin images and pick a tint color for your app.
+6. Add custom map pin images and pick a tint color for your app.

-8) Insert a date picker into the table view, rather than having it pop up from the bottom as the `textView`'s `-inputView`.
+7. Insert a date picker into the table view, rather than having it pop up from the bottom as the `textView`'s `-inputView`.

-9) Prevent the user from attempting to POST an event if they haven't filled out the required fields.
+8. Prevent the user from attempting to POST an event if they haven't filled out the required fields.
 Ignore optional fields when you're determining validity.

-10) Let the user pick any location, not just their current location.
+9. Let the user pick any location, not just their current location.
 Use geocoding to automatically fill out the address for that location.

-11) Use a different date formatter to format all the user-facing dates in a human-readable format.
+10. Use a different date formatter to format all the user-facing dates in a human-readable format.